 |Weakness Focus||Character Strengths Focus|

 |Afraid of change||Dynamic/Growing|

-Mindset is everything.
-Some people still carry the outdated, misguided view that progress is about critiquing and correcting weaknesses, so that improvements can be made.
-But the research demonstrates that focusing on “what’s wrong” with a person, situation, or a relationship is demoralizing and deflating.
-In sharp contrast, focusing on “what’s strong” generates the best results and strengthens relationships.
-In other words, when you focus on yours and others’ character strengths you become a builder and a motivator.
+Mindset is huge.
+Some people still carry the outdated view that progress is about critiquing and correcting weaknesses so that improvements can be made, but research demonstrates that can be demoralizing and deflating.
+In contrast, when you focus on yours and others’ character strengths you become a builder and a motivator.

-Back to Mayerson and his urgent call to action.
+Back to Dr. Mayerson and his call to action.
 He challenges us to imagine future generations that have been “inculcated each and every year with advancing knowledge about social and psychological resilience and well-being.”[xvii]
-He and others are sounding the alarm that impels humanity to develop psychological maturity by making character strengths science part of the core sciences and humanities curricula, furthering the advancement and application of human wisdom.
-Mayerson also makes a compelling plea for increased research funding to build upon the science of human character, which encompasses our mental, physical, emotional and spiritual maturity, narrowing the danger gap.
-Such funding, he points out, is far less expensive than physical science funding, and equally as important.
-He offers an optimistic solution, describing a new global culture harbored more safely in human character, “beyond schools, one can envision that organizations of all types will come to leverage the strengths of their employees and members.”[xviii]
-This urgent call to action is inspiring countless people to make a positive difference, and hopefully it will inspire you as well.
+He and others are urging humanity to develop psychological maturity by making character strengths science part of the core sciences and humanities curricula, furthering the advancement and application of human wisdom.
+These optimistic solutions may usher a new global culture harbored more safely in human character strengths.

 Disclaimer: Mental health issues, such as depression, substance abuse, abusive environments, etc., are best addressed with the help of a medical professional or licensed therapist.
 Please seek appropriate help.